The van is too small

 The removals team charge you more for extras

-Be clear about what you want, and don’t expect that removals teams will automatically disassemble items for you.
-If you won’t be able to take apart your wardrobe or bed without help, ask how much the removals team charge for this service, and make sure they know on the day, so they can bring the correct tools.
+Be clear about what you want, and don’t expect removals teams to automatically disassemble items for you.
+If you won’t be able to take your wardrobe or bed apart without help, ask how much the removals team charge for this service, and make sure they know on the day, so they can bring the correct tools.
 Warn them if you’ll need the items reassembled on the other side.
 If you suddenly realise there are items that can’t be removed without disassembly, tell your team as soon as possible.
 Be sure to know what extra services cost in advance.

 Breakages or missing items